Eating Disorder Treatment

 - Drug Abuse and Eating Disorder Treatment Combined

-- Restoring a Healthy Body Image through Eating Disorder Treatment
+- Restoring a Healthy Body Image through Treatment

 Drug Abuse and Eating Disorder Treatment Combined

 Research shows that people admitted for eating disorder treatment often abuse amphetamine, crystal meth, cocaine or diet pills in an attempt to manage or lose weight (Gadalla and Piran, 2007).
-When an eating disorder occurs in conjunction with drug abuse, eating disorder treatment must address both problems.
+When an eating disorder occurs in conjunction with any type of drug or alcohol abuse, treatment must address both problems.

 Eating disorders share a number of common characteristics with drug abuse including obsessive behavior, cravings, secretiveness and rituals as well as sudden changes in mood.
 There are also many common risk factors such as: